rahul-mathamsetti23/Real-time-Voice-to-Text-Conversion/README.md

 # INTRODUCTION (Voice-to-Text)
 This project focuses on developing a user-friendly application for real-time voice-to-text conversion and multilingual text-to-speech synthesis, leveraging advancements in AI and deep learning.
 Utilizing the WebRTC protocol for real-time communication, we employ Mozilla's deepspeech model for speech recognition, and Streamlit library for the interface.
 For multilingual text-to-speech synthesis, we use the Pywhisper model and Google Text-to-Speech (gTTS) library.
 The methodology includes capturing audio streams, processing them with deepspeech, displaying transcriptions in real-time, and enabling users to select a target language for speech synthesis with Pywhisper and gTTS.

-# Final Implementation
-* Our code has been updated to include the WebRTC protocol, which enables real-time voice-to-text conversion using the DeepSpeech model.
-This update allows the application to seamlessly convert spoken words to text in real-time, resulting in a more efficient and user-friendly experience.

 ## Step by step implementation

 **Step 1:** Install Anaconda